tanimislam/ive_tanim/README.rst

 The comprehensive documentation lives in HTML created with `Sphinx <https://www.sphinx-doc.org/en/master/>`_, and now in the `IV_TANIM Sphinx Page <iv_tanim_doc_>`_ for this project.
 To generate the documentation, go to the ``docs`` subdirectory.
 In that directory, run ``make html``.
 Load ``docs/build/html/index.html`` into a browser to see the documentation.

+There's also a demonstration presentation!
+I am/have (depending on whether you're from the past/future) made a presentation to the `Sacramento Python Meetup <sacpy_>`_ on Thursday, ``3 NOVEMBER 2022``.

+* Link to the `powerpoint presentation <https://tanimislam.sfo3.digitaloceanspaces.com/presentations/sacpy_202211.pptx>`_.

+* Link to the `keynote presentation <https://tanimislam.sfo3.digitaloceanspaces.com/presentations/sacpy_202211.key>`_.

 Installation Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installing this Python module is easy.